jfcardinal/HtmlToXml/README.md

 ```

 An open LI element is not closed by any block element,
 only by a sibling LI.
-The DIV above is inside the prior
+The DIV is a child of the prior
 LI.

 ```html